Noise pollution: Marine life

-Underwater noise pollution is not only limited to oceans, and can occur in freshwater environments as well.
-Noise pollution has been detected in the Yangtze River, and has resulted in the endangerment of Yangtze finless porpoises.
-A study conducted on noise pollution in the Yangtze River suggested that the elevated levels of noise pollution altered the temporal hearing threshold of the finless porpoises and posed a significant threat to their survival.

-Coral Reefs
+Coral reefs

 Noise pollution has emerged as a prominent stressor on coral reef ecosystems.
-Coral reefs are among the most important ecosystems of the earth, as well as they are of great importance to several communities and cultures around the world, that depend on the reefs for the services they provide, such as fishing and tourism.
+Coral reefs are among the most important ecosystems on Earth, and are of great importance to several communities and cultures around the world, that depend on the reefs for the services they provide, such as fishing and tourism.
 The reefs contribute substantially to global biodiversity and productivity, and is a critical part of the support systems of the earth.
 Anthropogenic noise, originating from human activities, has increased underwater noise in the natural sound environment of the reefs.
 The preeminent sources of noise pollution on coral reefs are boat and ship activities.
 The sound created by the crossing of boats and ships overlaps with the natural sounds of the coral reef organisms.
 This pollution impacts the various organisms inhabiting the coral reefs in different ways, and ultimately damages the capabilities of the reef and may cause permanent deterioration.

 Healthy coral reefs are naturally noisy, consisting of the sounds of breaking waves and tumbling rocks, as well as the sounds produced by fish and other organisms.
 Marine organisms use sound for purposes such as navigating, foraging, communicating, and reproductive activities.
 The sensitivity and range of hearing varies across different organisms within the coral reef ecosystem.
 Among coral reef fish, sound detection and generation can span from 1 Hz to 200 kHz, while their hearing abilities encompasses frequencies within the range of 100 Hz to 1 kHz.
 Several different types of anthropogenic noise are at the same frequencies as marine organisms in coral reefs use for navigation, communication, and other purposes, which disturbs the natural sound environment of the coral reefs.